-Cinco de Mayo (Spanish for “fifth of May”) is a special holiday in Mexico, primarily celebrated in the state of Puebla, with limited recognition elsewhere in the country.
+Cinco de Mayo (Spanish for “fifth of May”) is a special holiday in Mexico, primarily celebrated in the state of Puebla, with lesser recognition elsewhere in the country.
 It’s also a popular celebration in the USA.

 The date commemorates the Mexican army’s 1862 victory over France during the French-Mexican War.

 - Don’t limit your interest in Mexico to one day.

 - Mark May 21 on your calendar – this is the global Cultural Diversity Day.
 What will you learn about Mexico’s cultural worlds?